mbredel/thesis-template/README.md

 ### Writing abstracts

+Every thesis has to have two abstracts; one in German and one in English.
+Thus, there are two abstract files included in the _thesis.tex_-file.
+Boths files, called _AbstractDE.tex_ for the German abstract and _AbstractEN.tex_ for the English abstract, are located in the _./frontbackmatter/_ directory.

+You have to modify both these files and place your abstract text in _AbstractDE.tex_ and _AbstractEN.tex_ respectively.

 ### Adding content

 By default, the thesis template, i.e. the _thesis.tex_-file, contains (includes) some default content files for chapters and appendix from the _./chapters/examples/_-directory (starting a line 94).
 You have to remove those includes and include your own files.
 Please note that it is best practice to put all your content in seperate files.